U.S. housing starts drop; permits rise to one-year high

 In a separate report, the Labor Department said initial claims for state unemployment benefits rose 5,000 to a seasonally adjusted 239,000 for the week ended Feb.
 11.

 Claims have been below 300,000, a threshold associated with a strong job market, for 102 consecutive weeks.
 That is the longest stretch since 1970, when the labor market was much smaller.
-The labor market is at or close to full employment, with the unemployment rate at 4.8 percent.
+The labor market is at or close to full employment, with the unemployment rate at 4.8 per cent.

 Economists had forecast first-time applications for jobless benefits rising to 245,000 in the latest week.
 While the labor market is expected to continue to underpin the housing market, higher mortgage rates could slow demand for housing.